Motor Vehicle Accident Compensation

 I am the passenger that has been injured.
 Can I make a compensation claim?

-If you have been injured in a car accident and you were the passenger, you can make a claim for personal injury.
+If you have been injured in a motor vehicle accident and you were the passenger, you can make a claim for personal injury.
 This claim will not be against the driver of the vehicle; it will be against the driver’s CTP insurance.
 CTP insurance is in place to protect any person injured as a result of an incident, whether they are a passenger, a driver or passenger in another vehicle, or a pedestrian.

 My child has been in a car accident.
 Are they entitled to make a claim?